First Year Writing Courses

 -

-ENG 145.12 is a specialized course that addresses disciplinary writing for Presidential Scholars.
+ENG 145A13 is a required, specialized course that addresses disciplinary writing for students in the School of Business.